 Many of the biomedical treatment options have impacting side effects.
-Low grade antibiotics which are commonly used as the first line treatment for acne (such as clindamycin, tetracycline and erythromycin), have negative impacts your gut flora and immune health, and has many more side effects on your liver and bowel, and colourchanges to your skin.
+Low grade antibiotics which are commonly used as the first line treatment for acne (such as clindamycin, tetracycline and erythromycin).
+These antibiotics can have negative impacts your gut flora and immune health, can have many side effects on your liver and bowel, and even cause colour changes to your skin.

 “As a degree qualified naturopath, my four years of full time training reminds me that it is about treating the individual and looking at the issue from all angles and making clinical decisions drawn from the evidenced-based and clinical research available.”